 All of our applications can be weak to vulnerabilities in one way or another.
 This, in turn, can lead to financial losses and provoke customer data leakage.

-In fact, Microsoft spoke about this approach to software development in 2004, but companies have only recently begun to resort to SDLC in their work.
+In fact, Microsoft spoke about this approach to software development in 2004, but companies have only recently begun to resort to secure development lifecycle in their work.

-This methodology allows developers to identify and fix most vulnerabilities before release, keeping applications secure.
+This system development life cycle methodology allows developers to identify and fix most vulnerabilities before release, keeping applications secure.
 Moreover, the cost of this service is several times less than the cost of correcting errors after a low-quality product release.

-6 Phases and Processes of Secure Software Development Life Cycle
+What are the Secure Software Development Life Cycle Processes?

 The concept has a precise sequence and is divided into six stages of SDLC.
-Of these, the first three phases of SDLC prepare the project and answer the main strategic questions.
+Of these, the first three secure SDLC phases prepare the project and answer the main strategic questions.
 Meanwhile, the last three stages are optimized to implement the points in the secure SDLC checklist.

 Stage 1.
 Analysis